-To achieve its investment objective, at least 90% of the net assets of the portfolio of R-co 4Change Net Zero Equity Euro will be permanently invested in and exposed to equities issued on one or more eurozone markets.
+To achieve its investment objective, up to 100% of the net assets of the portfolio of R-co 4Change Net Zero Equity Euro will be permanently invested in and exposed to equities, with at least 90% of its net assets in equities issued on one or more eurozone markets and up to 10% of its net assets in equities issued in one or more (non-eurozone) countries in the European Union, as well as equities issued in the United Kingdom or Switzerland.
 For the balance, the sub-fund may invest in fixed-income products as well as in UCITS or investment funds.